Worklytics/psoxy/docs/aws/lookup-tables.md

 variable will generate another version of your HRIS data (aside from the one exposed to Worklytics) which you can then import back to your data warehouse.

-The S3 bucket in which this table, if any, will be output will be shown as a Terraform output. eg
+The S3 bucket in which this table, if any, will be shown as a Terraform output. eg

 ```shell
 Outputs: